-Maxine Savitz recently retired as the General Manager for Technology Partnerships at Honeywell, Inc. During her career at Honeywell, she oversaw the development and manufacturing of innovative materials for the aerospace, transportation and industrial sectors.
+As the former General Manager for Technology Partnerships at Honeywell, Inc., Maxine Savitz oversaw the development and manufacturing of innovative materials for the aerospace, transportation, and industrial sectors.
+Prior to that, she was Deputy Assistant Secretary for Conservation at the U.S. Department of Energy.

-Dr. Savitz served in the capacity of Deputy Assistant Secretary for Conservation at DOE from 1979 - 1983.
-She is currently a member of Advisory Boards at Sandia and Pacific Northwest National Laboratories and JPL.
-She is a member of the board of directors of the American Council for an Energy Efficient Economy and the Federation of American Scientists.
-Dr. Savitz was on the National Academies' America's Energy Future committee and served as vice chair of the panel of Energy Efficiency Technologies.
-She was also a member of the study committee for the American Physical Society's 2008 study: Energy Future: Think Efficiency.
+Savitz is on the Advisory Boards at Sandia and Pacific Northwest National Laboratories and JPL, and the Board of Directors of the American Council for an Energy Efficient Economy and the Federation of American Scientists.
+She previously served on the National Academies’ America’s Energy Future committee and as Vice Chair of the panel of Energy Efficiency Technologies.

-Dr. Savitz recently completed two terms (2006-2014) as vice president of the National Academy of Engineering.
-She is a Fellow of the California Council on Science and Technology.
-She was appointed to the President's Council of Advisors for Science and Technology in 2009.
-In 2013, she was elected a fellow to the American Academy of Arts and Sciences.
-She holds a Ph.D. in chemistry from the Massachusetts Institute of Technology and a B.A. degree in chemistry from Bryn Mawr College.
+Savitz served two terms as Vice President of the National Academy of Engineering, was appointed to the President’s Council of Advisors for Science and Technology, and was elected a fellow to the American Academy of Arts and Sciences.
+She holds a PhD in chemistry from MIT and a BA in chemistry from Bryn Mawr College.